objectbox/objectbox-python/README.md

 ObjectBox Python API
 ====================

 ObjectBox is a superfast database for objects, now also available for Python with a simple CRUD API.

 * Python version: 3.4+
 * Platforms supported:
-    * Linux 64-bit
+  * Linux x86-64 (64-bit)
   * Linux ARMv6hf (e.g. Raspberry PI Zero)
   * Linux ARMv7hf (e.g. Raspberry PI 3)
+  * MacOS x86-64 (64-bit)
-    * MacOS 64-bit
+  * MacOS arm64 (Apple silicon)
-    * Windows 64-bit
+  * Windows x86-64 (64-bit)

 Getting started
 ---------------

 First of all, install the latest version:

 ```bash
 pip install --upgrade objectbox
 ```

 To start using ObjectBox as a storage for your data, you need to define your model first.
 The model consists of Python classes annotated with `@Entity` decorator.

 ### Model IDs and UIDs

 Each Entity has to have an ID (unique among entities).
 Properties need an ID as well (unique inside one Entity).
 Both Entities and Properties must also have an UID, which is a globally unique identifier.

 For other ObjectBox supported languages, the binding takes care of assigning these IDs/UIDs but this feature is not yet implemented for Python.
-To learn more, see ObjectBox Java documentation: https://docs.objectbox.io/advanced/meta-model-ids-and-uids
+To learn more, see [ObjectBox Java documentation](https://docs.objectbox.io/advanced/meta-model-ids-and-uids)

 #### model.py

 ```python
 from objectbox.model import *